 When Does It Make Sense to Buy Emirates Miles?

 One of the interesting things about Emirates is that it doesn't belong to any major airline alliances—such as Oneworld, SkyTeam, or Star Alliance.
-Instead, Emirates and its Skywards program have partnerships with 15 other airlines, each with its own rules and award charts.
-As we alluded to before, a few of these partner award charts present distinct opportunities for attaining outsized value for your Emirates Skywards miles.
+Instead, Emirates and its Skywards program have partnerships with 14 other airlines, each with its own rules and award charts.
+A few of these partner award charts present distinct opportunities for attaining outsized value for your Emirates Skywards miles.
 You can read more about the best uses of Skywards miles here.

 Let's go through a few of these sweet spots to demonstrate how you could Emirates Skywards miles for an award redemption and save a boatload, compared to paying the cash fare.

 New York — Milan in Emirates First Class

 - Mileage Rate: 170,000 miles + $173 taxes round-trip

 - Cost to Purchase Necessary Miles (at 2¢ each): $3,400 round-trip

 - Mileage Rate: 52,000 miles each way + $11.60 taxes and fees